ITDev93/Geminiman-Wellness-Companion/README.md

 ***

  ## Where to download Geminiman WearOS Manager...?
+(App has been pushed to playstore since 31st March 2026, waiting for google approval to be visible)
  Here you go: [Play Store - GeminiMan Wellness Companion](https://play.google.com/store/apps/details?id=com.geminiman.wellness.companion&hl=en)
  (Currently under development, so the app is avaliable for closed beta testing)